simplesamlphp/simplesamlphp/modules/authorize/docs/authorize.md

       'CN=All Teachers,OU=Staff,DC=example,DC=edu',
     ],
     'reject_msg' => [
-      'en' => 'This service is only available to students and teachers.
-Please contact <a href="mailto:support@example.edu">support</a>.', 'nl' => 'Deze dienst is alleen beschikbaar voor studenten en docenten.
-Neem contact op met <a href="mailto:support@example.edu">support</a>.', ]
+      'en' => 'This service is only available to students and teachers.' .
+        'Please contact <a href="mailto:support@example.edu">support</a>.',
+      'nl' => 'Deze dienst is alleen beschikbaar voor studenten en docenten.' .
+        'Neem contact op met <a href="mailto:support@example.edu">support</a>.',
+    ]
   ]
 ]